SihanUdayaratna03/Astro-AI/README.md

 ```

 **How the Agent Works:**
 1. **Model Selection** — The user picks an Astro AI model tier in the UI.
-The frontend sends the model ID (`nova`, `pulsar`, `quasar`) with every query.
-2. **Model Routing** — `main.py` resolves the Astro model ID to the underlying Gemini model name and injects it into LangGraph via `RunnableConfig`.
-3. **Initialize State** — The agent initializes a state object tracking all messages, sources, and context counts.
+2. **Initialize State** — The agent tracks messages, sources, and context counts.
-4. **Reasoning Loop** — The selected Gemini LLM decides whether to call a tool.
-If it calls `search_document`, the tool embeds the query locally, searches Qdrant, and returns relevant paragraphs and source filenames.
+3. **Reasoning Loop** — The Gemini LLM decides which tool to call:
+   - `search_document`: Embeds the query locally and searches Qdrant for textual context.
+   - `find_connection_path`: Executes a `WITH RECURSIVE` SQL CTE query in MySQL to trace connections between two concepts up to 4 hops deep.
-5. **Self-Healing Fallback** — If the primary model returns a `503 Unavailable` or `429 Rate Limit` error, the system automatically retries with the next model using exponential backoff — invisibly to the user.
+4. **Self-Healing Fallback** — The system automatically retries with the next model on `503` and `429` errors.
-6. **Synthesis** — The LLM synthesizes the final grounded answer and returns it with cited sources.
+5. **Synthesis** — The LLM synthesizes the final grounded answer and returns it with cited sources.

 ---